Layouts

-Layouts behave the same way as themes but have a different purpose.
-Themes define the global theming of elements in your website, whereas layouts are responsible for laying out what shows up automatically and where it should go.
-This page forcibly uses the topnav layout, whereas the rest of this website uses the sidebar layout.
+Layouts behave a bit like themes, but they solve a different problem.
+Themes control the site's visual styling, whereas layouts decide what appears automatically and where it sits.
+This page uses the topnav layout on purpose, whereas the rest of this site uses sidebar.

 sidebar

-The sidebar layout (used on the rest of the site) places the navigation on the left side of the page.
-The navigation bar displays the website’s title at the top, with the main navigation links listed below it.
-Section are numbered and divider text is visible.
-The main page content appears to the right of the sidebar.
+The sidebar layout places the navigation on the left-hand side of the page.
+The site title sits at the top, the main links appear underneath, and section headings are visible.
+The page content then sits to the right of the sidebar.

 topnav

-The topnav layout (used on this page) places the navigation bar at the top of the page.
-The bar shows the website’s title on the left and the main navigation links on the right.
+The topnav layout places the navigation bar at the top of the page.
+The site title appears on the left and the main links sit on the right.
 Hovering over the main buttons reveals subsections.
-Divider text is not used, and the page content appears below the navigation bar.
+Section headings are not shown in the same way, and the page content appears below the navigation bar.

 [Home](index.mq)